Alder Hey Eating Disorder Service for Young People (EDYS)

 Young people up to aged 18 and their families.

-We offer parent work to help think how best to support the young person who is struggling with eating.
+Alder Hey Eating Disorder Service for Young People (EDYS) offers parent work to help think how best to support the young person who is struggling with eating.
 We also offer family therapy, which is a chance for the family to talk and think together about how best to manage when eating is difficult for the young person and to make sense of what can keep things difficult and what can help.

 We work with young people and their families that live in Liverpool and Sefton.